 Our product review team analyzes all new products and approves them for sale based on ingredients, price and uniqueness within the current product set.
 We actively research new products in the marketplace through our product vendors, private label manufacturers, scientific findings, customer requests and general trends in popular media.
-Our stores are able to fully merchandise all departments by providing an extensive assortment of natural and organic products.
-We do not believe we need to sell conventional products to fill our selection, increase our margins or attract more customers.
+Our stores are fully merchandised with an extensive assortment of natural and organic products.
+We believe we do not need to sell conventional products to fill our selection, increase our margins or attract more customers.

 What We Sell.
 We operate both a full-service natural and organic grocery store and a dietary supplement store within a single retail location.
-The following is a breakdown of our sales mix for the fiscal year ended September 30, 2020:
+The following is a breakdown of our sales mix for the fiscal year ended September 30, 2023: